Nichola Mallon

-Nichola Mallon (born 23 August 1979) is an Irish politician from Northern Ireland serving as Deputy Leader of the Social Democratic and Labour Party (SDLP) since 2017.
+Nichola Mallon (born 23 August 1979) is a former politician from Northern Ireland who served as Deputy Leader of the Social Democratic and Labour Party (SDLP) from 2017 to 2022.
 She served as a Member of the Northern Ireland Assembly (MLA) for Belfast North from 2016 to 2022 and as Lord Mayor of Belfast from 2014 to 2015.
 She was elected as Deputy Leader of the SDLP in 2017.
 She was appointed Minister for Infrastructure on 11 January 2020, before being removed from office after losing her seat at the 2022 Assembly election.

 Early life and career

 Nichola Mallon was born in Belfast in 1979.
 Her father was a printer and her mother was a dress-maker.
 She grew up in the Ardoyne district of North Belfast.
 Her family were involved in the trade union movement and she took part in May Day rallies as a girl.

 She attended Mercy Primary School followed by St Dominic's Grammar School for Girls, where she developed an interest in politics and was attracted to the SDLP.
 She read Economics and Politics at Trinity College Dublin and graduated with a BA (Hons), followed by an MA in Comparative Ethnic Conflict from Queen's University Belfast.

-When she left QUB, she joined the civil service before moving to the General Medical Council and then to a job with the SDLP.
+When she left university, she joined the civil service before moving to the General Medical Council and then to a job with the SDLP.